Tyrol: Roman times

 In 15 BC, Tyrol was conquered by Roman forces commanded by Drusus and Tiberius.
 The Romans established Raetia and Noricum as provinces of the Roman Empire.
 Raetia included Vinschgau, Burggrafenamt, Eisacktal, Wipptal, Oberinntal and parts of the Unterinntal.
 Noricum included Pustertal, Defereggen and parts of the Unterinntal to the right of the Ziller and the Inn.
 Bolzano and the extreme south of Tyrol belonged to the province of Venetia et Histria.

 The inhabitants adopted the Latin Language called vulgar Latin or the everyday spoken version vs. the standardized written formal form, and combined it with their own languages.
 The result was Romansh, which is still spoken today and is one of the official languages of Switzerland.

 The Romans constructed metaled roads guarded by forts through Tyrol to connect the Italian peninsula and the lands beyond; notably the Via Claudia Augusta and the Via Raetia.
 The Romans did not seem to find Tyrol an attractive area in which to build new towns, because there are few of them.
 One town they did build was Aguntum, near modern Lienz.

 In late antiquity (from AD 476), Tyrol belonged to the Ostrogoths, and it was included in the Ostrogothic Kingdom.
-In 534, the Ostrogoths lost Merrano, Val Venosta and Passer to the Franks.
+In 534, the Ostrogoths lost Meran, Vinschgau and Passer to the Franks.
 The Ostrogothic Kingdom collapsed in 553, after being overrun by Bajuvarians from the north and Lombards from the south.
-The Lombards established the Duchy of Tridentum (or, Trent; roughly corresponding to modern Trentino) in south Tyrol.
+The Lombards established the Duchy of Tridentum (or, Trent; roughly corresponding to modern Trentino) and lower parts of south Tyrol.
 Slavic peoples, who had recently taken Carinthia from the Bajuvarians, settled in east Tyrol.